Yivani/YivColor/README.md

 - ⚡ Automatically updates as you type
 - 🔧 Highly customizable appearance options
 - 📚 Support for numerous file types
+- 🗂️ Color history sidebar: see recently detected colors per workspace, copy with one click, and clear when needed

 ![YivColor in action](images/preview.png)